Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 Now we focus on the three flavor ($u$, $d$, and $s$) QCD with massless quarks (chiral limit), and pick out their left-handed ($q_L=P_L q$) and right-handed ($q_R=P_R q$) components with the projection operators

 The Lagrangian~\eqref{eq:QCDLagrangian} is expressed with the $q_L$ and $q_R$ as

-where the irrelevant gluon field strength tensor is omitted.
-The Lagrangian~\eqref{eq:QCDLagrangian_m0} is invariant under the global $G=\SU(3)_{L}\otimes \SU(3)_{R}$ transformations\footnote{It is also invariant under the $U(1)_V\otimes U(1)_A$ transformations.
+where the irrelevant gluon field strength tensor is omitted {for this discussion.} The Lagrangian~\eqref{eq:QCDLagrangian_m0} is invariant under the global $G=\SU(3)_{L}\otimes \SU(3)_{R}$ transformations\footnote{It is also invariant under the $U(1)_V\otimes U(1)_A$ transformations.
 The $U(1)_V$ trivially corresponds to the baryon number conservation, while the $U(1)_A$ is broken at quantum level due to the `$U(1)_A$ anomaly'.}